vodquang96/django-anymail/README.rst

 * Extensions that make it easy to use extra ESP functionality, like tags, metadata, and tracking, with code that's portable between ESPs
 * Simplified inline images for HTML email
+* Normalized sent-message status and tracking notification, by connecting your ESP's webhooks to Django signals

 Support is planned for:

-* Normalized sent-message tracking status notification via webhooks and Django signals
+* "Bulk-transactional" sends using your ESP's template facility, with portable declaration of substitution/merge data
 * Normalized inbound email processing through your ESP

 Anymail is released under the BSD license.
 It is extensively tested against Django 1.8--1.9